peer-open-source/xara-docs/source/user/manual/model/geomTransf/Corotational.rst

 ^^^^^^^^^^^^

-The corotational coordinate transformation performs a geometric transformation of beam stiffness and resisting force from a *basic* system [1]_ to the global coordinate system.
+The corotational coordinate transformation performs a geometric transformation from a *basic* system [1]_ to the global coordinate system.
 [2]_

 .. tabs::